echo3Dco/iOS-ARKit-echo3D-demo-Town-Builder/README.md

 4. Objects can be scaled at any time by doing the two finger pinch gesture on them.

 ## Learn More
-Refer to our [documentation](https://docs.echoar.xyz/swift/installation) to learn more about echoAR and the Swift SDK.
+Refer to our [documentation](https://docs.echo3D.co/swift/installation) to learn more about echo3D and the Swift SDK.

 ## Support
-Feel free to reach out at <support@echoAR.xyz> or join our [support channel on Slack](https://join.slack.com/t/echoar/shared_invite/enQtNTg4NjI5NjM3OTc1LWU1M2M2MTNlNTM3NGY1YTUxYmY3ZDNjNTc3YjA5M2QyNGZiOTgzMjVmZWZmZmFjNGJjYTcxZjhhNzk3YjNhNjE).
+Feel free to reach out at <support@echo3D.co> or join our [support channel on Slack](https://go.echo3D.co/join).

 ## Screenshots
 ![screenshot](./screenshots/1.PNG)